 The feature has two main pieces: home page petitions and daisy chain (after-signing) petitions.
-Both types of promoted petitions can be set from the promoted petitions page, which is accessible via the All petitions admin page (org admin homepage -> All -> Promoted Petitions).
+Both types of promoted petitions can be set from the petition or from the promoted petitions page, which is accessible by going to the org admin homepage > Settings > Promoted.

 Home Page Petitions

 The "Petitions Promoted on the Home Page" tool allows org admins to control which petitions are included in the featured campaigns section of the organization's home page.

 Previously, the campaigns featured on the home page were the three campaigns most recently moderated to Awesome.
 Org admins were only able to rearrange the petitions on the home page by re-moderating petitions.

 With the promoted petitions feature, org admins can manually rearrange the campaigns that are shown on the home page.
 You can add a new petition to the home page from this promoted petitions page or from the petition's admin page.

 To feature a new campaign from the promoted petitions page, click the Add button and complete the URL.
 You can also add a petition to the home page by going to the petition's admin page and scrolling to the Campaign Status section.
 Once you click the + button in this section, you'll be redirected to the promoted petitions page, where you can rearrange the featured petitions.